8 min read

 There are a number of problems that can occur in a pneumatic system so we've listed some common signs to look out for that indicate your cylinder will need repairing.

-Below are some of the most common causes of pneumatic cylinder failure:
+Below are some of the most common causes of air cylinder failure:

 If your pneumatic cylinder is failing, the most likely culprit is side loading.
 When pressure is applied laterally to the axis it can cause a number of problems that will ultimately result in failure including uneven or accelerated piston rod and bearing wear, seal failure, and cylinder tube scoring, among others.